temirov/ctx/README.md

 Content is a command‑line tool written in Go that displays a directory tree view or outputs file contents for one or more specified files and/or directories.
 It supports exclusion patterns via **.ignore** and **.gitignore** files within each directory, as well as an optional global exclusion flag.
+It can output in raw text format (default) or structured JSON.

 ## Features

 - **Mixed File/Directory Processing:** Accepts one or more file and/or directory paths as input.
+- **Output Formats:** Supports `raw` text output (default) and `json` output using the `--format` flag.
 - **Tree Command:**
-    - Recursively displays the directory structure for each specified directory in a tree‑like format, clearly separated.
-    - Lists explicitly provided file paths prefixed with `[File]`.
+    - `raw` format: Recursively displays the directory structure for each specified directory in a tree‑like format, clearly separated.
+Lists explicitly provided file paths prefixed with `[File]`.
+    - `json` format: Outputs a JSON array where each element represents an input path.
+Directories include a nested `children` array.
 - **Content Command:**
-    - Outputs the content of explicitly provided files.
-    - Outputs the concatenated contents of files found within specified directories (respecting ignores).
+    - `raw` format: Outputs the content of explicitly provided files and the concatenated contents of files found within specified directories (respecting ignores), separated by headers and footers.
+    - `json` format: Outputs a JSON array of objects, each containing the `path`, `type`, and `content` of successfully read files.
 - **Exclusion Patterns:**
     - Reads patterns from an **.ignore** file in the root of *each* processed **directory** (can be disabled with `--no-ignore`).